ArtyomPanfutov/jresult/README.md

 It clearly distinguishes between expected operational outcomes (both success and failure) and exceptional, unforeseen errors, making the code more understandable.

-Exception handling can be expensive in terms of performance, especially if exceptions are used frequently as part of normal control flow.
+Exception handling can be expensive in terms of performance ([here](https://github.com/ArtyomPanfutov/exceptions-vs-jresult-benchmark/blob/main/README.md) is the benchmark), especially if exceptions are used frequently as part of normal control flow.
 The operation result pattern avoids this overhead, potentially leading to performance improvements in error-heavy scenarios.

 ## Key Features
 * **Generic result container**: Handle any operation outcome, success or failure, with a single, type-safe Result<T> class.